 As the first medical marijuana shop in Fayette County, Pennsylvania, Maitri Elevated Wellness is the talk of the town.

 Two years into planning the launch of Uniontown, Chief Executive Officer Corinne Ogrodnik faced a dilemma.
 She’d raised the necessary funds, met the hefty requirements of the Pennsylvania Department of Health’s application process, successfully lobbied local municipalities and community leaders for support, and hired staff.
-But she had yet to find an appropriate building in Fayette County, Pennsylvania, a historic region with deep American Revolution roots near the intersection of Pennsylvania, West Virginia, and Maryland.
-Locating the perfect spot to serve a population of about 150,000 proved challenging.
+She had identified an appropriate building in Fayette County, Pennsylvania, a historic region with deep American Revolution roots near the intersection of Pennsylvania, West Virginia, and Maryland.
+The location offered the perfect spot on Main Street to serve a population of about 150,000.

 When Ogrodnik finally found a good retail setting, the work had only begun.
 “We underwent an extensive community process at the municipal zoning level,” she recalled.
 “Because of where our building is located, we had a lot of work that was required to bring the site up to code and meet the state’s security requirements.”